 Steps To Winterize an RV

 As you can see from the list, it’s not overly expensive to winterize an RV.
-It’s important however to have these supplies on hand before you get started, as it will allow you to get your RV winterized without any delays.
+It’s important however to have these supplies on hand before you get started, as it allows you to get your RV winterized without any delays.

 I highly recommend you read your owner’s manual to learn about any winterizing guidelines that may be specific to your camper.